ansasi/react-netflix-clone/README.md

 # Netflix Clone built using React, Redux Toolkit, Firebase, Styled Components, Axios, Node.js, Express and MongoDB.
+It is designed for PC web browsers.

 ## Steps to Start the App